Majidbeg/Majidbeg/README.md

 ### Hi there 👋

 I'm Majid.
-I currently work as a Full-stack Developer and my work revolves around javascript ecosystem, mostly work on MERN & PERN stack and my intrest lie on frontend development apart from programming, if any one can me with devops stuff then it will be great for me.
+I currently work as a Full-stack Developer and my work revolves around javascript ecosystem, mostly work on MERN & PERN stack and my intrest lie on frontend development and micro-frontend apart from programming, if any one can me with devops stuff then it will be great for me.

 Here are some ideas to get you started: